kevinbdsouza/Epi-LSTM/README.md

 Latent representation of the human pan-celltype epigenome through a deep recurrent neural network

 ## Data Preparation
-Download the epigenomic data pertaining to histone modifications and chromatin accessibility (ChIP-seq and DNase-seq) from the [http://www.roadmapepigenomics.org/](Roadmap Epigenomics Consortium).
+Download the epigenomic data pertaining to histone modifications and chromatin accessibility (ChIP-seq and DNase-seq) from the [Roadmap Epigenomics Consortium](http://www.roadmapepigenomics.org/).
 Use the arcsinh transformation on the signal to stabilize the variance of these signals and lessen the effect of outliers.
 The downloaded data consists of different Assays performed in various Cell Types.

 ## Epi-LSTM Model
 The autoencoder forms the backbone of Epi-LSTM.
 The high dimensional sequential input assays are reconstructed via a low dimensional bottleneck using LSTMs coupled with a loss function that forces the output to be as close to the input as possible in euclidean space.
 The first stage of the framework is a LSTM that acts as an encoder.
 The encoder reads the input sequence and creates a fixed length low dimensional vector representation in the form of an embedding.
 The low dimensional